tcltk/tcllib/embedded/md/tcllib/files/modules/cmdline/cmdline.md

     is specified\.
 The optional *usage*\-argument contains a string to include in front of the generated message\.
 If not present it defaults to "options:"\.

+    *argvVar* contains the name of the list of arguments to process\.
+If options are found the list is modified and the processed arguments are removed from the start of the list\.

     *optlist* contains a list of lists where each element specifies an option in the form: *flag* *default* *comment*\.